mParticle/docs/src/pages/integrations/optimizely/event/index.md

 ## Initializing the Optimizely Client

-The mParticle integration will take care of initializing the Optimizely client for you with your configured SDK Key, or you can initialize it yourself.
+The mParticle integration will take care of initializing the Optimizely client for you with your configured SDK Key or Project ID, or you can initialize it yourself.

 ### Accessing the mParticle-Initialized Client